EndlessPancake/embulk-output-documentdb/README.md

 # Azure DocumentDB output plugin for Embulk

-embulk-output-documentdb is a embulk output plugin that dumps records to Azure DocumentDB
+embulk-output-documentdb is an embulk output plugin that dumps records to Azure DocumentDB.
+Embulk is a open-source bulk data loader that helps data transfer between various databases, storages, file formats, and cloud services.
+See [Embulk documentation](http://www.embulk.org/docs/) for details.

 ## Overview